 The newsletter email is arguably the most popular type that every online business should send frequently.
 A newsletter email can contain a wide range of information—anything from tutorials to the latest news.
-However, don’t make the mistake of sending bland newsletter emails that subscribers have seen before or do not care about.
-Make sure that you offer high value with each email, giving your customers a reason to keep reading and opening emails from your brand.
+However, do not make the mistake of sending bland newsletter emails that subscribers have seen before or do not care about.
+Ensure that you offer high value with each email, giving your customers a reason to keep reading and opening emails from your brand.

 Here are a few ideas for what to include in newsletter emails:

-- News: Whether this is new products or news related to your industry you can be a source of news for your customers.
+- News: Whether this is new products or news related to your industry you can be a news source for your customers.
 Providing news for your customers saves them time and effort and builds trust.

 - Product tutorials: From niche products to more general items, tutorials make great content for newsletter emails.
 Highlight an alternative use for the same product, or show how complementary products can improve Giving customers ideas on how to use your products more effectively and efficiently can provide organic ways of cross-selling.

-- Entertainment: It is good practice to occasionally make the goal of your newsletter entertainment.
+- Entertainment: It is good practice to make the goal of your newsletter entertainment occasionally.
 You could highlight a recent meme circling within your niche or funny stories of customers using your products.
 Making your customers laugh is a great tactic for increasing brand trust and customer satisfaction.

 These are just a few common ideas for newsletter material, but you should experiment with your own content.
 Consider utilizing repurposed content from other marketing channels.
 For example, break down a video in one of your emails or take snippets of an article from your blog.
 These are quick and easy ways of creating great content without reinventing the wheel.